-Swimming is one of the fastest growing sports in the U.S.!
-These Olympic swimming athletes are the best of the best.
-During the Summer Olympics, they are among the highest medal winners for their country.
-Here are the top 5 American Olympic Swimmers and the impact their impact on the sport:
+Swimming is one of the fastest-growing sports in the United States!
+These Olympic swimmers are the best of the best.
+During the Summer Olympics, they won the most medals for their country.
+Here are the top 5 American Olympic Swimmers!

 The Top Olympic Swimmers of All Time are:

-Michael Phelps is the most decorated Olympian of all time, with a total of 28 medals.
-In the 2016 Summer Olympics in Rio, Phelps won five gold medals and one silver.
-Phelps is also the long course world record holder in the 100-meter butterfly, 200-meter butterfly and 400-meter individual medley.
+During the 2016 Summer Olympics in Rio, Phelps won five gold medals and one silver.
+Phelps also holds the long course world records in the 100-meter butterfly, 200-meter butterfly and 400-meter individual medley.

-Ledecky has won 20 medals, 19 golds and one silver in major international competitions such as the Summer Olympics, the World Championships, and the Pan Pacific Championships.
-She has also broken thirteen world records.
-Ledecky’s success has earned her Swimming World’s World Swimmer of the Year and American Swimmer of the Year awards in 2013, 2014 and 2015.
-She also earned the FINA Swimmer of the Year Award in 2013.
-In 2016, Ledecky was the youngest person on Time magazine’s Time 100 list.
+Her success has earned her Swimming World’s World Swimmer of the Year and American Swimmer of the Year awards in 2013, 2014 and 2015.
+She also earned the title of FINA Swimmer of the Year in 2014.
+In 2016, Ledecky was the youngest person on Time Magazine’s Time 100 list.

 3. Mark Spitz